 What Is Methamphetamine?

 Methamphetamine is a psychoactive stimulant that increases alertness and energy, and in high doses, can induce euphoria, enhance self-esteem and increase sexual pleasure.
-Methamphetamine is FDA approved in the United States for the treatment of ADHD and some forms of obesity, under the trademark name, Desoxyn.
+Methamphetamine is FDA approved in the United States for the treatment of ADHD and some forms of obesity, under the trademark name of Desoxyn.

-Methamphetamine has a high potential for abuse, activating the psychological reward system by increasing levels of dopamine, norepinephrine and seratonin in the brain.
+Methamphetamine has a high potential for abuse, activating the psychological reward system by increasing levels of dopamine, norepinephrine and serotonin in the brain.
+With these increases meth addiction is often bound to follow.

 Methamphetamine is a potent central nervous system stimulant that affects neurochemical mechanisms responsible for regulating heart rate, body temperature, blood pressure, appetite, attention, mood and responses associated with alertness or alarm conditions.
 Users experience an increase in focus, increased mental alertness, and the elimination of fatigue, as well as a decrease in appetite.